dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

 `python PyRate.py <your_dataset> -ADE 1 -qShift epochs.txt -filter 23.03 5.3`

 will only analyze taxa with all occurrences in the Miocene.
 The output file from an ADE analysis includes the estimated shape and scale parameters of the Weibull distribution.
 If the shape parameter is not significantly different from 1, then there is no evidence of age dependent extinction rates.
 Shape parameters smaller than 1 indicate that extinction rate is highest at the very beginning of a species life span and decreases with species age.
 Conversely, shape parameter values larger than one indicate that extinction rates increase with time since a species origination.

+# The Birth-Death Chronospecies (BDC) model

+Fossil and phylogenetic data can be jointly analyzed under the BDC model as described by [Silvestro, Warnock, Gavryushkina & Stadler 2018](https://www.nature.com/articles/s41467-018-07622-y).
+This analysis requires two input files: a standard PyRate input dataset (that can be generated as explained [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#generate-pyrate-input-file-option-2); see also [examples](https://github.com/dsilvestro/PyRate/tree/master/example_files/BDC_model)).

+To run a joint analysis of fossil and phylogenetic data you should provide the standard PyRate input file (occurrence data) and a tree file (NEXUS format):

+`python PyRate.py example_files/BDC_model/Feliformia.py -tree example_files/BDC_model/Feliformia.tre`

+Note that this function requires the [Dendropy library](https://dendropy.org).

+By default the analysis assumes a constant rate birth-death model with independent rate parameters between fossil and phylogenetic data.
+The flag `-bdc` enforces **compatible speciation and extinction rates under the BDC model**, whereas the flag `-eqr` sets the **rates to be equal**.

+To run under the **BDC skyline model** you can use the `-fixShift` command as explained [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#speciation-and-extinction-rates-within-fixed-time-bins), for example:

+`python PyRate.py example_files/BDC_model/Feliformia.py -tree example_files/BDC_model/Feliformia.tre -fixShift example_files/epochs.txt -bdc`

+This command sets up an analysis with rate shifts at the epochs boundaries under the BDC compatible model.